mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Hobbled

-Any movement on foot, whether by the Move, Sprint, or Avoid Incoming action, is halved (round up).
-Said another way it cost twice movement to move.
+Any movement on foot—Move or Stand/Prone—costs double distance (round up).

 #### Immobilized

 Just what it sounds like!
 Characters with this status cannot move, though they can take any actions that will function with their feet stuck to the ground.
-Their Attack Rating is reduced by 3, and they take a –3 penalty on all attacks.
+They take a –3 penalty on all attack rolls and cannot add Reaction to Defense rolls.
 They cannot use Reaction on their Defense tests.

 #### Incapacitated
 - An incapacitated creature can’t take actions or reactions.